CorvusPrudens/Firewheel/DESIGN_DOC.md

 ## Later Goals

-* Seamlessly blending between multiple audio tracks in the `LoopingSamplerNode`
+* Seamlessly blending between multiple audio tracks in the `SamplerNode`
 * Extra built-in nodes:
     * [ ] delay compensation
     * [ ] convolution (user can load any impulse response they want to create effects like reverbs)